E Lydian Scale

 Chords in the Key of E Lydian

-When stacking thirds on each scale degree of the E Lydian scale, the following diatonic chords emerge:
+When stacking thirds on each scale degree of the E Lydian scale, the following diatonic triads emerge:

 Related Scales and Modes

-If you enjoy the sound of E Lydian, you may also like:
+If you enjoy playing in E Lydian, you may also like:

 E Lydian Scale FAQs